Early Years Steiner Education

 3) Personal, Social and Emotional Development

 In addition, we support the four Specific Areas:

 National Curriculum Exemptions

-The Lindens Kindergarten will be applying for exemptions from particular areas of the EYFS that we believe are in conflict with the principles of Steiner Waldorf early years education.
+The Lindens Kindergarten has exemptions from particular areas of the EYFS that we believe are in conflict with the principles of Steiner Waldorf early years education.
 These are within the areas of literacy, mathematics and information technology.
 If you would like more information about this please speak to our staff.